ibm-cloud-docs/account/known-issues.md

 # Known issues and limitations
 {: #known-issues}

-Known issues and limitations include not being able to restrict access to some products in the {{site.data.keyword.cloud}}  catalog and the maximum limits for creating {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) resources.
+Known issues and limitations include not being able to restrict access to some products in the {{site.data.keyword.cloud}} catalog, the maximum limits for creating {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) resources, and not being able to delete users from accounts that have too many Cloud Foundry orgs.
 {:shortdesc}

 ## Catalog management settings don't apply to some {{site.data.keyword.IBM_notm}} products